OpenGreekAndLatin/athenaeus-dev/README.md

 athenaeus-dev
 =============

 Machine-corrected EpiDoc versions of public-domain editions of Athenaeus of Naucratis.
+See the [Digital Athenaeus](http://digitalathenaeus.org/) project.